Paul Mercurio: Early life

 By the age of 19 in 1982, he was Principal Dancer with the Sydney Dance Company—a position he held for ten years.
 During this time, he was commissioned to choreograph six works performed by the company.
-Mercurio left the Sydney Dance Company in August 1992 to found the Australian Choreographic Ensemble which danced from 1992 to 1995, where he was the director, principal dancer and principal choreographer.

 Stage and screen career

 Feature films

 Mercurio made his film debut in Baz Luhrmann's breakout film Strictly Ballroom, receiving an Australian Film Institute Award nomination in 1993.
 Mercurio was a choreographer on the film.
 Flamenco dancer Antonio Vargas, the actor who played Fran's father, also choreographed scenes in the film.

 Mercurio's other film credits include: Exit to Eden, Back of Beyond, Così, Red Ribbon Blues, Welcome to Woop Woop, The Dark Planet, The First 9½ Weeks, Kick and Sydney – A Story of a City.
 He starred, wrote, choreographed, produced and directed the short film Spilt Milk.
 Most recently, Mercurio has taken roles in independent films, such as Hunting for Shadows and A Silent Agreement with director Davo Hardy.